 The analysis of the costs and benefits of trade restrictions require tools of welfare analysis.
 The text explains the essential tools of consumer and producer surplus.
 Consumer surplus on each unit sold is defined as the difference between the actual price and the amount that consumers would have been willing to pay for the product.
 Geometrically, consumer surplus is equal to the area under the demand curve and above the price of the good.
 Producer surplus is the difference between the minimum amount for which a producer is willing to sell his product and the price which he actually receives.
 Geometrically, producer surplus is equal to the area above the supply curve and below the price line.
 These tools are fundamental to the student’s understanding of the implications of trade policies and should be developed carefully.

 The costs of a tariff include distortionary efficiency losses in both consumption and production.
 A tariff provides gains from terms of trade improvement when and if it lowers the foreign export price.
 Summing the areas in a diagram of internal demand and supply provides a method for analyzing the net loss or gain from a tariff.
+The gain from a tariff is larger the greater the decrease in foreign export price from the tariff (as the tariff imposing country is able to pass some of the costs of the tariff onto foreign exporters).
+Since large countries will have a larger influence on export prices than small countries, a large country is more likely to gain, and therefore impose an import tariff.

 Other instruments of trade policy can be analyzed with this method.
 An export subsidy operates in exactly the reverse fashion of an import tariff.
-An import quota has similar effects as an import tariff upon prices and quantities, but revenues, in the form of quota rents, accrue to foreign producers of the protected good.
+An import quota has similar effects as an import tariff upon prices and quantities, but revenues, in the form of quota rents, accrue to the quota license holders, who are often foreign producers.
 Voluntary export restraints are a form of quotas in which import licenses are held by foreign governments.
 Local content requirements raise the price of imports and domestic goods and do not result in either government revenue or quota rents.

 Throughout the chapter the analysis of different trade restrictions are illustrated by drawing upon specific episodes.
 Europe’s common agricultural policy provides and example of export subsidies in action.
 The case study corresponding to quotas describes trade restrictions on U.S. sugar imports.
 Voluntary export restraints are discussed in the context of Japanese auto sales to the United States.
 The oil import quota in the United States in the 1960’s provides an example of a local content scheme.

-There are two appendices to this chapter.
-Appendix I uses a general equilibrium framework to analyze the impact of a tariff, departing from the partial equilibrium approach taken in the chapter.
-When a small country imposes a tariff, it shifts production away from its exported good and toward the imported good.
-Consumption shifts toward the domestically produced goods.
-Both the volume of trade and welfare of the country decline.
-A large country imposing a tariff can improve its terms of trade by an amount potentially large enough to offset the production and consumption distortions.
-For a large country, a tariff may be welfare improving.

-Appendix II discusses tariffs and import quotas in the presence of a domestic monopoly.
+The Appendix discusses tariffs and import quotas in the presence of a domestic monopoly.
 Free trade eliminates the monopoly power of a domestic producer and the monopolist mimics the actions of a firm in a perfectly competitive market, setting output such that marginal cost equals world price.
 A tariff raises domestic price.
 The monopolist, still facing a perfectly elastic demand curve, sets output such that marginal cost equals internal price.
 A monopolist faces a downward sloping demand curve under a quota.
 A quota is not equivalent to a tariff in this case.
 Domestic production is lower and internal price higher when a particular level of imports is obtained through the imposition of a quota rather than a tariff.

  Answers to Textbook Problems